friflo/Friflo.Json.Fliox/Json/Fliox.Hub/DB/README.md

 namespace **`Friflo.Json.Fliox.Hub.DB`**

 This namespace provide a set of administrative databases when using a `FlioxHub` as a server - a `HttpHost`.
-Using these database in a `FlioxHub` is optional.
+Using these databases in a `FlioxHub` is optional.
 If adding these databases to a `FlioxHub` they are available in the [**Hub Explorer**](../../Fliox.Hub.Explorer/README.md)

 - **`cluster`** - [ClusterStore](../DB/Cluster/ClusterStore.cs) -